Siftah/get_iplayer/install/ubuntu.md

         sudo apt-get install mplayer libavcodec-extra-53

     Installing the libavcodec-extra-53 and dependent libavutil-extra-51 packages will replace the libavcodec53 and libavutil51 packages if already installed.
 The "extra" version is required for MP3 encoding.
-NOTE: The version number (53) may change in later distributions.
+NOTE: The version number (53) may be different in earlier or later editions of Ubuntu.

 5. Run CLI with: